 BNA Briefs

 Yard of the Month

-Home of the GordonsCongratulations to our winner, Linda and Stan Gordon of 710 Bloomingfield Dr!
+Home of the Galgays.Congratulations to our winner, Toni and Peter Galgay of 3705 Hollowwood Dr!
 Don’t forget to nominate your neighbors and their beautiful yards for the chance at an ACE Hardware Gift Card, a free month from the Campo Family YMCA, and recognition in The Bloomingdale Gazette

+BNA Briefs